Carlos-Corona/PyNetTools/README.md

 - Add support for IPv6 addresses
 - Add command-line interface
 - Improve capabilities
+- Include more capabilities as `ip addr`, `hostname -i` and more...

 ### License
 This project is licensed under the MIT License.